-We included all patients with a positive COVID-19 PCR test admitted to hospital prior to 1st May 2020, and other patients where the treating team considered COVID-19 the most probable diagnosis.
+We included all patients with a positive COVID-19 PCR test admitted to hospital prior to 1st May 2020, and other patients where the treating team considered COVID-19 the most probable diagnosis - the need for repeat testing was the decision of the admitting team.
 Patients receiving CPAP were identified separately by daily review of wards capable of delivering NIV.
-The last data update was 1st June 2020; patients still inpatient at that time are excluded from mortality analysis.
+The first patient was diagnosed on 26th February 2020 and the last data update was 1st June 2020; patients still inpatient at that time are excluded from mortality analysis.
 As an audit of practice reporting data only in aggregate, the need for formal ethical approval and consent were waived.

 A retrospective review of the Electronic Patient Record (Cerner Millennium) was conducted.
 Demographic, admission and outcome data were collected for all patients.
-Selected co-morbidities, ceilings of care, ICU admissions and escalation to invasive ventilation were also recorded.
+Selected comorbidities, ceilings of care, ICU admissions and escalation to invasive ventilation were also recorded.
 Observations were recorded at first presentation of COVID-19 (respiratory rate, pulse oximetry, arterial gases, inspired oxygen therapy).

 Where CPAP was used, the initial machine was documented together with duration of therapy and any escalation to use of an alternative machine.
 Observations before and after initiation of initial and escalation CPAP were recorded, as well as at the point of maximum support.
 Where CPAP was not used, maximum oxygen therapy was recorded.
+Partially because many patients were proning themselves, proning was often not recorded specifically in the notes.
+This limited analysis of this component, but self-proning remained part of the treatment protocol during the entire period.

 Patients were assessed against two sets of intubation criteria based on widely publicised advice for COVID-19.
 Firstly, a respiratory rate \geq 20 combined with oxygen saturations \leq 94% and \geq 15L/min oxygen or equivalent, as advocated by NHS England on 26th March 20204 and still current.5 Secondly, a ratio of arterial oxygen partial pressure to FiO2 (P:F) of <200mmHg (26.6kPa), as recommended explicitly in German guidelines,32 and implicitly in other guidelines recommending NIV is only used in mild ARDS.33 These assessments were made prior to the use of CPAP (or at admission in patients who did not receive it), and at the point of highest respiratory support during CPAP use.
-Where arterial blood gas results were unavailable, a P:F ratio of <200mmHg was taken to be equivalent to an oxygen saturation to FiO2 (S:F) ratio of <214%.
-We attempted to avoid false positives on this criterion by excluding patients with oxygen saturations above 94%, and using the lowest equivalent S:F ratio we found in reliable literature.
-The FiO2 of variable performance devices was also calculated conservatively, resulting in estimated oxygen concentrations lower than cited in the literature.^{34,35}
+As arterial lines were only used in patients admitted to ICU, arterial gas results were not available for all patients.
+Where they were unavailable, a P:F ratio of <200mmHg was taken to be equivalent to an oxygen saturation to FiO2 (S:F) ratio of <214%.34 We attempted to avoid false positives on this criterion by excluding patients with oxygen saturations above 94%, and using the lowest equivalent S:F ratio we found in reliable literature.35 The FiO2 of variable performance devices was also calculated conservatively, resulting in estimated oxygen concentrations lower than cited in the literature.^{36,37}

 Analysis was largely descriptive.
-Comparison was made with the ISARIC WHO CCP-UK cohort of 20133 UK patients,36 noting that this cohort also contains data from Bradford.
+Comparison was made with the ISARIC WHO CCP-UK cohort of 20133 UK patients,38 noting that this cohort also contains data from Bradford.
 Outcomes were compared using the 2-tailed exact binomial test and the sign test for medians.
 Data were analysed in R 4.0.0 (R Core Team, 2020).